auth0/auth0-cordova/examples/basic-sample/README.md

 ## Running the example

 In order to run the project, you need to have `node`, `cordova` and `ios-sim` installed.
-Once you have that, just clone the project and run the following:
+Once you have that, just clone the project and run the following to emulate project on ios platform:

+1. `cordova platform add ios`
 1. `cordova build ios`
 1. `cordova emulate ios`

 Enjoy your Cordova app now :).